bhauman/rebel-readline/rebel-readline/README.md

 * if the change isn't small please file an issue before a PR.
 * please put all PR changes into one commit
 * make small grokable changes.
-Large changes are more likely to be ingored and or used as a starting issue for exploration.
+Large changes are more likely to be ignored and or used as a starting issue for exploration.
 * break larger solutions down into a logical series of small PRs
 * mention it at the start, if you are filing a PR that is more of an exploration of an idea